 The coffee shop I created is very loosely based on the Costas I see in the real world because I wanted one that fit my layout.
 All the basic ideas are there.
 I hope you enjoy this article as I show how I built the Costas, step by step.
 My aim is to produce a realistic model for my layout and maybe inspire others to capture the world we live in.

 The Challenge: Modeling Buildings With Lots of Glass

-21st century buildings contain a lot more glass than the buildings of previous centuries.
+21st-century buildings contain a lot more glass than the buildings of previous centuries.
 Just look at The Shard in London.
 As a result of all the extra glass, the usual modeling method, creating a building structure like a terraced house, simply does not work.

 My solution is to build the model out of Perspex and then add walls as required.
-My method is opposite of the traditional way of modeling.
+My method is the opposite of the traditional way of modeling.
 Here is rule number one: create the structure out of Perspex.
 That structure will become the glass windows of the final model.

 Finding the Right Glue

 In the glass coffee shop there are areas of solid wall.
 These need to be attached to the Perspex to give the correct appearance.
 The problem is that Perspex sticks well with plastic cement glue whilst paper and cardboard stick well with PVA glue.
 So to ensure a lasting bond between plastic and paper, I resorted to Araldite in this situation.
 You may want to play around with other brands on the market to see what suits you best.

 The Beginning of My Coffee Shop